Wappler's User Interface

 This section provides information about the main UI components of Wappler.

 Wappler’s UI is minimal, intuitive and easy to use.
 It consists of several main panels, needed in your workflow.
 The panels can be opened and closed by clicking on their icons in the toolbars:

-The File Manager Panel is located in the left toolbar.
-It allows you to manage your local and remote files and folders:
+It allows you to manage your pages, site assets and local and remote files and folders:

 Git (Version Control)

 The Git panel provides version control options in Wappler.
 You can create a Git repository for every Wappler project you wish to keep track on.
 Having a repository is great way to have a good backup of all your project files and their changes:

 The Workflows Panel is where you define your server actions and app flows visually.
 Connect to your databases, work with dynamic data, send emails, manage files and folders, process images, create login systems and more: